 Not to be surprised considering is one of the providers that blasts TV commercials and full ads pretty much everywhere.
-In spite of gaining brand recognition Comwave is in a tough market facing fierce competition, the question to ask is can they hold on the top spot for next year?
+In spite of gaining brand recognition Comwave is in a tough market-facing fierce competition, the question to ask is can they hold on the top spot for next year?

-Vonage, one of the pioneers of internet telephony come in second; with a surprising tie with upcoming Canada’s Fongo.
+Vonage, one of the pioneers of internet telephony comes in second; with a surprising tie with upcoming Canada’s Fongo.
 Vonage has name and brand reputation on his side but to Fongo that means nothing; Fongo has an amazing ability to go viral and cater services to a new generation of phone users.

 #3 – Yak

 A clear podium finish for Yak.
-The Canadian company is moving the evolution of VoIP in Canada by ensuring there is a smooth integration between the Home Phone and the Smartphone.
+The Canadian company is moving the evolution of VoIP in Canada by ensuring there is smooth integration between the Home Phone and the Smartphone.
 With plans starting at under $10 is no wonder Yak is a popular choice.

 #4 – Phone Power